curl/curl/tests/runtests.md

 ## `--repeat=[num]`

 This repeats the given set of test numbers this many times.
-If no test numbers are given, it will repeat ALL tests this many times.
+If no test numbers are given, it repeats ALL tests this many times.
 It adds the new repeated sequence at the end of the initially given one.

 If **-R** option is also used, the scrambling is done after the repeats have